dzou/halite3/README.md

 Also, if you would like to experiment with the code, this project is built with Maven.

 * You can build my bot from the sources, by running `mvn package -DskipTests`.
-This produces `target/MyBot.jar`, which is the jar file for my bot.
+After running the command, the bot will be compiled into a jar and outputted to a generated target directory: `target/MyBot.jar`.

 ## Overview